mccanne/sharkfest/README.md

 While the PCAP is loading, here is the wiring behind the scenes...
 * Data organized into "pools" like Mongo _collections_
+* PCAP-oriented Incidence Response / Threat Hunting use case
+* Bundled integrations with Zeek and Suricata

 ![App Architecture](fig/app-arch.png)